ivanskodje-java/ad-keyword-search/README.md

 > Requires Authorization header `Authorization: Bearer TOKEN`

-This returns a weekly report for the past 6 months, starting with the monday before and the week before current week.
-Will include weeks without any matching keys.
+This returns a weekly report for the past 6 months, starting with the monday before and the current week.
+It will also include weeks that do not have any matching keys.

 `localhost:8080/api/ad/weekly-report`